MSCraftWiki/mscraft.org/README.md

 ## Donators

 Running a server isn't free!
 Feel free to [donate by clicking here](https://www.paypal.me/JakkAnkov).
-Thanks to the following lovely people for donating to keep MSCraft alive!
+Thanks to the following lovely people for donating to keep the MSCraft server alive!

 *Willow (chuckette17)